The Habit of Bible Study

 Because I love the Lord and I love His Word and I want you to love him too.
 And I want you to go on this journey with me and knowing God's word.
 And so I would invite you to.
 That's a good way of getting through the Bible in a year if you've never done that.
 Okay, listen, here's number two.

 Notice what we've read so far.
 All scripture is breathed out by God.
 Okay, we've talked about that and now this is where we're at.
 Profitable.
-Profitable could be translated useful, practical.
+Profitable could be translated as useful, practical.

 So it's not just some book that's so heavenly minded.
 It's no earthly good.
 No, you can.
 This book will help you live.
 This book will help you make good decisions.